dupe-codes/ultima/src/content/bookshelf/curriculums/interview prep/programming paradigms/concurrency, parallelism, multithreading.md

 draft: false
 ---

-High level notes on concurrent and parallel programming
+High level notes on concurrent and parallel programming.
 ## Processes vs Threads

 A _thread_ is an independent sequence of execution.
 A _process_ is a container for at least one thread of execution, along with all other resources needed for computation.